Drone Training

 • Operating Limitations

-• ATC Transponder Equipment Prohibition
+• Air Traffic Control (ATC) Transponder Equipment Prohibition

 • Knowledge Recency